Oleksandra-Shevchenko/IMDb-Analysis/README.md

 # Success Factors of Movies on IMDb
 ![imdb analysis](plots/IMDB.svg)
 &nbsp;
-## 🚀 Introduction: What Makes a Film Popular?
+## 🚀 Introduction: Unveiling the Drivers of Film Popularity on IMDb

-In the world of cinema, where hundreds of new films are released every day, understanding what truly captures the audience’s attention is a challenging yet fascinating task.
-In this **personal project**, I explore publicly available IMDb datasets to uncover the **key factors that influence viewer recognition and film popularity**.
-My goal is to understand how genres, runtime, and—most importantly—the involvement of specific directors and actors shape how audiences perceive a film.
-I also look at how these preferences have evolved over time.
+In the dynamic world of cinema, where content creation is booming, understanding what truly captivates audiences is paramount for industry players.
+This **personal project** delves into publicly available IMDb datasets to uncover the **key factors that influence viewer recognition and film popularity**.
+My goal is to understand how elements like genres, runtime, and—critically—the contributions of specific directors and actors shape how audiences perceive a film, and how these preferences have evolved over time.

-This project does not aim to predict box office revenue or commercial success, as it relies solely on publicly accessible IMDb data that does not include financial information.
-Instead, the focus is on **analyzing critical and audience reception** —average ratings and vote counts—and on examining **the impact of the people behind and in front of the camera**.
+While this project does not aim to predict box office revenue or commercial success (as it relies solely on publicly accessible IMDb data without financial information), its focus is on **analyzing critical and audience reception** – specifically, average ratings and vote counts.
+This analysis provides valuable insights into content strategy, talent acquisition, and audience engagement, crucial for **production companies, streaming platforms, and talent agencies** striving to connect with viewers.
+I undertook this project to **deepen my skills in large-scale data querying with SQL (Google BigQuery), data manipulation with Python/Pandas, and effective data visualization**, demonstrating how analytical insights can inform strategic decisions in the entertainment industry.
 &nbsp;

 ## ❓ Key Research Questions

-In this project, I aim to answer the following questions using IMDb data:
+In this project, I aim to answer the following questions using IMDb data, defining **"success" by a film's average rating and total vote count on IMDb**:

-- **What defines a “successful” film in terms of audience ratings and overall popularity?**
+* **What defines a “successful” film in terms of audience ratings and overall popularity on IMDb?** (This question serves as a foundation for understanding our key metrics.)

-- **How are genres and keywords related to a film’s ratings and popularity?**
+* **How are genres and keywords related to a film’s ratings and popularity?**

-- **How have ratings, popularity, and genre preferences in the film industry evolved over time?**
+* **How have ratings, popularity, and genre preferences in the film industry evolved over time?**

-- **Which directors and actors (based on their specific roles) are consistently associated with highly rated and popular films?**
+* **Which directors and actors (based on their specific roles) are consistently associated with highly rated and popular films?**

-- **How does a film’s runtime affect its average rating and number of votes?**
+* **How does a film’s runtime affect its average rating and number of votes?**
 &nbsp;

  ## Data Sources
 The analysis is based on IMDb data files manually downloaded from the official [IMDb datasets](https://datasets.imdbws.com/) page and then uploaded to Google BigQuery for querying.
 The following tables were created from the corresponding TSV files: